-- Compliance Maintenance and New/Changed Limits Projects: These projects are necessary to maintain compliance with permit requirements or implement new or changed limits required by law. - Septage Receiving Facilities: 2005 Wisconsin Act 347 was enacted in April 2006.
+- Compliance Maintenance and New/Changed Limits Projects: These projects are necessary to maintain compliance with permit requirements or implement new or changed limits required by law.
+Portions of a project for industrial use and capacity beyond 10 years are funded at market rate. - Water Meter Projects: These projects are eligible when the municipality requesting funding does not have a public drinking water system, and only where meters will be added or replaced throughout the entire system.
+In this case, the meter would be used exclusively for wastewater billing. - Septage Receiving Facilities: 2005 Wisconsin Act 347 was enacted in April 2006.
 This Act pertained to septage receiving facilities and provides a 0% interest rate on projects or portions of projects funded by the CWFP that are for the receiving, treatment, and/or disposition of septage. - Urban Stormwater and Urban Nonpoint Source Projects: These projects must be primarily water quality related.
-Portions of a project solely for flood control or future growth are funded at market rate. - Unsewered Projects: These projects are only eligible for market rate financing unless 2/3 or more of the initial wastewater flow will come from homes that were in existence for at least 20 years prior to the date of the application. - Violator Projects and those Portions of Projects that Provide Industrial and Reserve Capacity: Eligible projects or portions of projects in these categories receive market rate funds. - Pilot Projects: Non-traditional CWFP projects (such as water quality trading) as part of the CWFP Pilot Project program are eligible for loans with an interest rate as low as 0%.
+Portions of a project solely for flood control or future growth are funded at market rate. - This includes Green Infrastructure projects on public or private property.
+Contact Environmental Loans with questions about project eligibility. - Unsewered Projects: These projects are only eligible for market rate financing unless 2/3 or more of the initial wastewater flow will come from homes that were in existence for at least 20 years prior to the date of the application. - Violator Projects and those Portions of Projects that Provide Industrial and Reserve Capacity: Eligible projects or portions of projects in these categories receive market rate funds. - Pilot Projects: Non-traditional CWFP projects (such as water quality trading) as part of the CWFP Pilot Projects Program are eligible for loans with an interest rate as low as 0%.

-VII.
+VIII.
 LOAN TERMS